hugowindisch/swallow/MANUAL.md

 TODO: Document the liftetime management of handlers

 ##Dealing with Mouse events (and positional events)
 SwallowApps lets you compute the position of mouse events relative to your component (in HTML, mouse events are positioned relatively to the page).
-This can be useful if you want to use the mouse to position a visual element inside another visual element (just like swallow's visual editor does).
+This can be useful if you want to use the mouse to position a visual element inside another visual element (just like swallowapps's visual editor does).

 ```javascript
         this.getChild('myChild').on('mousemove', function (evt) {